Amro404/convertedin-task/README.md

 2. Tasks list page ```/admin/users/tasks``` ```GET```
 3. The statistics page ```/admin/users/tasks/statistics``` ```GET```
 ##
-and one route for persist the task in the DB
+and one route for persist the task in the DB <br>
 4. Store the task ```/admin/tasks/create```  ```POST```
 ##